ChrisZZhong/chriszzhong.github.io/_posts/2023-10-11-Software-interview.md

 If we do not want to serialize some fields, we can use `transient` keyword to declare the field.
 Like `public transient int age`;

+# Java 8

+Name some new features in Java 8:

+- Lambda expression

+- Functional interface

+- Stream API

+- Optional

+- Default and static methods in interface

 ## Lambda expression

 lambda expression is used to create an anonymous function.